jorainer/ClydeClock/readme.md

 -   Use one of the legs as the light switch (instead of the eye; see 1.2 section above).

+-   If a microphone is available (as described in RobotGrrl's *ClydeDisco* setup), use that to e.g. switch the lights (functionality defined in *Mike.ino*, function `listenForClaps`).

 ## Files and functions<a id="sec-1-4"></a>

 -   *Afraid.ino*: process readouts from the light sensor (AfraidOfTheDark).